First Congregational Church

 It shall set the dates for all regular congregational meetings.

 This committee shall be comprised of the Moderator, and the chairpersons of

-the Boards of Spiritual and Parish Life, Mission and Action, Trustees and
+the Boards of Ministry and Mission, Trustees and

 Christian Education.
 The committee will meet every six months, or more

 frequently if necessary, with the Minister to assist with congregational

 concerns and issues (if any) related to the performance of the minister.